A Factorized Low-Rank RNN Framework for Uncovering Independent Neural Latent Dynamics and Connectivity: Experiments

-Regarding connectivity, Fig.~\ref{fig:voltage}(d) illustrates that without disentanglement, even low-rank connectivity remains hard to interpret.
-Under $(6, 1)$ (Fig.~\ref{fig:voltage}(e)), the rank-1 sub-connectivity linked to the oscillatory latent (group 6) reveals strong bilateral connections between S1-bf regions and an influence from right M2 to right S1-bf.
-But with $(6, 2)$ (Fig.~\ref{fig:voltage}(f)), the rank-2 connectivity associated with the oscillatory latent (group 1) offers more interesting interpretations.
+Regarding connectivity, Fig.~\ref{fig:voltage}(d) illustrates that without factorization, even low-rank connectivity remains hard to interpret.
+Under $(G,H)=(6, 1)$ (Fig.~\ref{fig:voltage}(e)), the rank-1 sub-connectivity linked to the stimulus-locked oscillatory latent (group 6) reveals strong bilateral connections between S1-bf regions and an influence from right M2 to right S1-bf.
+But with $(G,H)=(6, 2)$ (Fig.~\ref{fig:voltage}(f)), the rank-2 connectivity associated with the stimulus-locked oscillatory latent (group 1) offers more interesting interpretations, highlighting the contralateral barrel response with stimulus-locked oscillations that are shared here with M2 on the same side.
 For example, it reveals a strong excitatory connection from S2 (secondary somatosensory) to M2-m.
 There are also connections from right S2 and left M2 to both sides of RSC (retrosplenial cortex), potentially indicating the formation of episodic memory of receiving the airpuff.
-Videos of group dynamics are provided in the supplementary materials.
+Videos of group dynamics are provided in our public code repository.